ggrahambaker/ggrahambaker.github.io/_posts/2019-06-11-webscraping-transfermarkt.md

 This function took a year, and used to to look up the teams in the particular season.
 I was able to find the name of the team as well as the link for a teams home page.

-With that link, I could query specific teams transfer history.
+With that link, I could query-specific teams transfer history.

 ```python